 Parents: Boston Terrier x Labrador mix

-The Boston Lab is one of the greatest Lab mixes for all types of families.
-The hybrid combines the Labrador Retriever and the Boston Terrier, creating a dog with the perfect balance in both temperament and personality.
+The Boston Lab is one of the greatest Lab mixes that’s versatile enough for all types of families.
+This mix combines the Lab and the Boston Terrier, creating a breed with the perfect balance in both temperament and personality.

-Boston Labs love their owners and will gladly please when they can, especially if it means a happy owner.
+Boston Labs love their owners and will gladly please when they can, especially if it’ll make their family happy.
 However, that doesn’t mean they won’t go on their stubborn streaks from time to time.
 Make sure you give them plenty of attention, too!

 Parents: Pug x Labrador mix